SModelS/smodels/docs/manual/source/OutputDescription.rst

-.. [*] Some of the output may change depending on the database version used.
+.. [*] Some of the output may change depending on the code and database versions used.